zelonepair/personal_portfolio/README.md

 ## Environment Notes

-- Update `astro.config.mjs` if you ever change the repository name or custom domain.
+- Update `astro.config.mjs` if you change the repository name or once `jendau.com` points here.
 - Global metadata lives in `src/consts.ts` (title, description, author, canonical URL, etc.).
 - Icons and assets are stored in `src/assets` or `public/` depending on whether you want Astro to optimize them.